-Introduction

 Wheat and barley were used to making bread and beer, the main staple in Egyptian diet.
 This typical interpretation of cereal based diet in Egypt implicitly homogenizes the culture.
 Variation within the culture are often interpreted as a temporal difference, ignoring the inter-regional cultural variation.
 Different names of bread encountered in ancient texts are often interpreted by using approximate Western terms (e.g., biscuits, cake) which distances us more from the ancient concepts of a meal.
 This presentation introduces a multidisciplinary paleoethnobotanical approach of the Egyptian cereal based diet including molecular and nano-archaeological methods and imaging applied to archaeobotanical remains of wheat from Egypt, with the goal of understanding the contribution of cereals on the chaîne opératoire of producing a meal.
 These methods provide a lens onto the regional cultural variation in the ways that cereals have intersected with other food items such as fruits and dairy when integrated into what constitutes the concept of a meal at a regional level.
-Ethnoarchaeological data enrich the understanding of the textual and archaeological materials by revealing the diversity of ways by which a cereal based meal has served as a social agent in the formation of society, economy, culture and identity in a regionally distinct way (Hastorf 2016).
+Ethnoarchaeological data enrich the understanding of the textual and archaeological methods and items as a social agent in the formation of society, economy, culture and identity in a regionally distinct way (Hastorf 2016).
 A key conclusion is that the use of interdisciplinary methods and technology is not only a source for expanding data, but also poses ontological questions to rethink the theoretical paradigm in Egyptology that has produced homogenizing terms for describing Egyptian society.

 1-Regional diversity in the wheat

-2-Reginal diversity in the chaine operatoire of wheat processing

-A- Quern making and Grinding Experiment